 3. The Shag

-The shag cut stayed around through out the ’70s and ’80s before becoming a fall trend this year.
-We love this style since it’s so versatile and effortlessly cool.
+The shag cut stayed around throughout the ’70s and ’80s before becoming a trend this year.
+We love 1970s short styles like the shag since it’s so versatile and effortlessly cool.
 To go for the ’70s style on your modern shag, you’ll need to add texture.
-Use a salt spray, like the TRESemmé Perfectly (Un)Done Sea Salt Spray, and scrunch for wavy textured hair.
+Use a salt spray, like Bed Head By TIGI Queen Beach Salt-Infused Texture Spray, and scrunch for wavy textured hair.

 4. The Afro

 The grooviest of all the ’70s hairstyles was the ‘fro.
 Worn on guys and girls alike, the ’70s afro was shaped into a halo around the head.
-We also love this look as a way to show-off your gorgeous natural hair!
-Check out our guide on adding all volume to curls to get the ’70s look.
+We also love this look as a way to show off your gorgeous natural hair!
+Check out our guide on adding all volume to curls to get this ’70s look.

 This sleek cut was worn in the ’70s for a short hair alternative.
-The pageboy of the ’70s had bangs that angled perfectly into the rest of the the hair.
-For an updated pageboy look try swingier side bangs to keep things looking modern.
-For the ultimate sleek look start with wet hair and apply the Nexxus Humectress Encapsulate Serum.
-Then get the curled-under style by blowdrying your hair with a round brush.
+The pageboy of the ’70s had bangs that angled perfectly into the rest of the hair.
+For an updated pageboy look, try swingier side bangs to keep things looking modern.
+For the ultimate sleek look start with wet hair and apply a dollop of Suave Professionals Sleek Anti-Frizz Smooth & Shine Cream.
+Then get the curled-under style by blow-drying your hair with a round brush.

 6. Voluminous Curls